-3.1 TOE Type
+3.2 TOE Type

-The Cosmo V8.1 on NXP is a contact/dual/contactless Java Card platform based, compatible with multi-application ID-One Cosmo product family.
+The ID-One Cosmo v8.2 on NXP is a contact/dual/contactless Java Card platform based, compatible with multi-application ID-One Cosmo product family.

-The functional level of the OS will be based on a JavaTM based multi-application platform, compliant with Java Card 3.0.4 Classic Edition and Global Platform 2.2.1 specifications.
+The functional level of the OS will be based on a Java[TM] based multi-application platform, compliant with Java Card 3.0.4 Classic Edition and Global Platform 2.2.1 specifications.

-3.1.1 Defensive Java Card Platform
+3.2.1 Defensive Java Card Platform